My First Successful Job Interview

 Excellent!
 And what do you think is the start and end point of this circle? - Instead of giving them the ready-made answers, I led them to come up with an answer by asking them more questions.
 I could tell they were impressed by it.

-After this teaching session, they told me that they'd let me know in a few weeks if I got the job, but the most amazing thing is when I stepped out of that place, I already knew in my heart that I got the job.
-I knew that I had nailed it and they will not be able to find a better candidate than me.
+After this teaching session, they told me that they'd let me know in a couple of weeks if I got the job, but the most amazing thing is when I stepped out of that place, I already knew in my heart that I got the job.
+I knew that I had nailed it and they'd not be able to find a better candidate than me.
 This was one of the best feelings in the world.
 As the days went by and I didn't get the call, I didn't get nervous even for a bit.
 I knew they'd call me.
 They had to call me and finally one day, they did.

 I got the job.
 The most far fetched dream had come true.
 Maybe today, it seems like a small victory but at that moment that was the biggest achievement of my life.
 The confidence that I gained after this victory was the founding stone of all other future victories.
 I have never been rejected from an interview since then.
 This also includes an interview that involved a panel of seven executive-level interviewers who had 15-20 years of experience in the field, who interviewed me for two and a half hours for a director level position.
-When I was talking to my brother on the phone that day, I would've never thought that one day I will be able to crack this kind of interview.
+When I was talking to my brother on the phone that day, I would've never thought that one day I'd be able to crack this kind of interview.

-The real hero of this story is my brother, who is five years younger than me and who completely eradicated the negativity and nervousness from my mind before that interview.
+The real hero of this story is my brother, who is five years younger than me and who completely eradicated negativity and nervousness from my mind before that interview.
 If it wasn't for him, I wouldn't have nailed that interview, and all other subsequent interviews.

 I still remember the three things he taught me that day and I owe my entire career to him.